 Randy is also a member of the Boyd-Graves Conference, an invitation-only group of civil trial lawyers, legal educators and judges which studies and suggests changes to Virginia civil procedure.

 As a graduate of Virginia Tech, Randy is an avid follower of the Hokies’ football program.
 His other interests include reading and traveling.
 He is a leader in the bar, and is a Past President of the Virginia Association of Defense Attorneys.
 Randy is also active in the community, having served on the Board of Directors of the Virginia Tech Athletic Fund and the Servant Leadership Council of Gayton Baptist Church.
+He currently serves as the Scholarship Chair for the Richmond chapter of the Virginia Tech Alumni Association.

 - United States District Court, Eastern District of Virginia